Best Network Configuration and Backup Software

 3. ManageEngine Network Configuration Manager (FREE TRIAL) Full network configuration management tool that includes backup and policy enforcement.
 Download a 30-day free trial.

-4. Site24x7 Network Configuration Management (FREE TRIAL) A cloud-based protection system for network devices that includes firmware patching and configuration image storage with tamper blocking.
+4. Site24x7 Network Configuration Management (FREE TRIAL) Cloud-based protection system for network devices that includes firmware patching and configuration image storage with tamper blocking.
 Start a 30-day free trial.

-5. Domotz This cloud-based network and endpoint monitoring and management platform includes a device configuration and backup service.
+5. Domotz Cloud-based network and endpoint monitoring and management platform, includes a device configuration and backup service.

-6. LogicVein Net LineDancer An asset inventory system that includes configuration backups.
+6. LogicVein Net LineDancer Asset inventory system that includes configuration backups.

 7. Infoblox NetMRI Focused on security, this tool backs up device configurations while scanning for and rectifying compliance issues.

-8. LibreNMS with Oxidized addon A free network configuration management tool with a configuration management and backup system.
+8. LibreNMS with Oxidized Add-on Free network configuration management tool with a configuration management and backup system.

-9. BackBox A network manager with task automation, including inventory reporting and configuration backups.
+9. BackBox Network manager with task automation, including inventory reporting and configuration backups.

 10. BMC TrueSight Automation for Networks Creates scripts that function as configuration backups allowing unauthorized changes to be rolled back.